-- 41. The Commission may, upon inquiry into a complaint under this Act take any of the following steps- - (a) where the inquiry discloses a criminal offence, refer the matter to the Director of Public Prosecutions or any other relevant authority or undertake such other action as the Commission may deem fit against the concerned person or persons; - (b) recommend to the complainant a course of other judicial redress which does not warrant an application under Article 22 of the Constitution;
+- 41. The Commission may, upon inquiry into a complaint under this Act take any of the following steps- - (a) where the inquiry into a violation of human rights or negligence discloses a criminal offence, refer the matter to the Director of Public Prosecutions or any other relevant authority or undertake such other action as the Commission may deem fit against the concerned person or persons; - (b) recommend to the complainant a course of other judicial redress which does not warrant an application under Article 22 of the Constitution;

-- (c) recommend to the complainant and to the relevant governmental agency or other body concerned in the alleged violation, other appropriate methods of settling the complaint or to obtain relief; - (d) provide a copy of the inquiry report to all interested parties; and - (e) submit summonses as it deems necessary in fulfillment of its mandate.
+- (c) recommend to the complainant and to the relevant governmental agency or other body concerned in the alleged violation of human rights other appropriate methods of settling the complaint or to obtain relief; - (d) provide a copy of the inquiry report to all interested parties; and - (e) submit summonses as it deems necessary in fulfillment of its mandate.